txemavs/prestashop-scraper/README.md

 # prestashop-scraper

-A quick and dirty script to download all product photos from a store
+A quick and dirty script to download all product photos from a store using BeautifulSoup 4